Below are some links for your reference if you are contemplating or getting ready to start IVF!

-Factors that determine if a woman is a good candidate for IVF how long she has been unable to conceive naturally, her age, her overall health status, inability to conceive with other fertility treatments, a family history of genetic abnormalities and pregnancy loss history.
+Factors that determine if someone is a good candidate for IVF include how long they has been unable to conceive spontaneously, age, overall health status, inability to conceive with other fertility treatments, a family history of genetic abnormalities and pregnancy loss history.

 There are many factors to consider when assessing your chance of success with IVF.
 Your age, health and lifestyle status, reason for needing IVF, use of donor eggs and the success rates of the fertility center all play a role.